1 / 10

 Trim levels and standard equipment

-For an 'entry-level' model the latest SE-L comes positively stuffed with kit.
+If you're on a budget, we'd look for a Mazda 2 SE-L, which comes positively stuffed with kit.
 LED headlights, alloy wheels, rear parking sensors, automatic lights and wipers, cruise and climate control, all it's missing is a big touchscreen.

 There have been tonnes of special editions over the course of its life too.
 Most are more about a few styling tweaks or exclusive colours like red or black, and not an increase in the amount of equipment on board.